Gigaspaces/solution-hub/docs/repositories/repositories.md

 ```java
 ${JavaConfiguration.java}
 ```
 > Note that `base-package` can be defined as a value of `@EnableXapRepositories` annotation.
-Also, GigaSpace bean can be explicitly wired with `gigaspace` attribute.
+Also, `GigaSpace` bean will be automatically found in the context by type or can be explicitly wired with `gigaspace` attribute.
+An example can be found [below](#repositories-multi).

 ##### <a name="repositories-exclude"/>Excluding custom interfaces from the search